nipy/nipype/doc/users/install.rst

 	easy_install nibabel
 	easy_install nipype

-If you are running a 64 bit version of EPD, you will need to compile ETS.
-Instructions for a 64-bit boot mode are available:  https://gist.github.com/845545
+If you are running a 64 bit version of EPD 7.0, you will need to compile ETS.
+Instructions for a 64-bit boot mode are available:  https://gist.github.com/845545 This is no longer needed in EPD 7.1.

 From source